-Grab one of these sweet cases to protect your Galaxy Tab S6
+Best Galaxy Tab S6 Cases 2022

-With its sizeable 10.5-inch AMOLED display, included S Pen, and touch sensitivity, the Tab S6 is an impressive tablet.
-It definitely isn't cheap, though.
-To protect your purchase from damages and scratches, you're going to want to pick up a strong case.
-There are plenty of different styles and looks to choose from, but we rounded up the very best of the best.
-Here are our picks for the best Galaxy Tab S6 cases.
+With its sizeable 10.5-inch AMOLED display, included S Pen, and touch sensitivity, the Galaxy Tab S6 is an impressive tablet.
+As with any of the best Android tablets, it definitely isn't cheap, though.
+So, you're going to want to pick up a case to keep it from getting scratched or damaged.
+There are plenty of different styles and looks to choose from, so we rounded up the very best of the best to make the decision a little easier.

-- Get a grip: Dadanism Case Fit
+Dadanism Case Fit

 This PU leather covering features a pocket for the S Pen to prevent it from slipping off and getting lost.
 Additionally, you'll find a helpful strap on the backside, making it easier to hold the Tab S6 with one hand while you use it.
 Use the built-in stand to prop it up when watching shows or using your favorite apps.

-Clickity clack: Fintie Keyboard Case
+Fintie Keyboard Case

 If you think you'll frequently be typing on your Tab S6, you should pick up this awesome keyboard case.
 The case itself is made of PU leather and comes in a variety of colors.
 There's also a specific S Pen storage location, making it less likely for the S Pen to fall off when you're on the go.

-The brief-case: Infiland Business Cover
+Infiland Business Cover

 Anyone that wants a professional-looking case should consider the Infiland Business Cover.
 It gives off the appearance of a workspace briefcase, has a slim pocket on the front for essential papers, and has a specific spot for the S Pen.
 The reliable stand makes it an excellent option for anyone who intends to use any drawing apps.

-Teenage Mutant Ninja Turtles: Poetic TurtleSkin Series Case
+Poetic TurtleSkin Series Case

 Whether you're looking for a case for your child's tablet or simply want a protective case for your own, this TurtleSkin case will do the trick.
 It comes in four different colors and features a specific spot for the S Pen.
 The case itself is made of silicone and fits snuggly on your tablet for a protective fit.

-Take it all with you: Lrker PU Leather Wallet Case
+Lrker PU Leather Wallet Case

 This wallet case not only has four credit card slots, but it also has two pockets in the front, making it easier for you to carry essential papers with you whether you're traveling, at home, or at work.
 The folio is made of PU leather and features magnets that keep the credit card pocket, and the main case cover closed unless you want them open.

-Simply perfect: ZtotopCase Ultra Slim Smart Case
+ZtotopCase Ultra Slim Smart Case

 This beautifully simple case protects without adding bulk to your Tab S6.
 The case is made of PU Leather and folds back into a stand.
 There's even a small covering that magnetically folds over the S Pen to keep it from accidentally falling off the tablet.
 Choose from a black, grey, blue, or pink design.

-For the Artiste: MoKo Case Fit
+MoKo Case Fit

-If you seriously intend on using the S Pen frequently, you should consider picking up this case.
+If you intend on using the S Pen frequently, you should consider picking up this case.
 In addition to allowing you to store the stylus on the backside, it also provides an interior storage space.
 That way, you're less likely to lose it and can access the pen without turning your tablet over.
-The case provides ample protection, and the stand props it up beautifully.
+The case provides ample protection and the stand props it up beautifully.

-If you're looking for a super small case that doesn't add a lot of bulk to your Tab S6, you should get the A-Videt Soft Thin Cover.
+If you're looking for a super small case that doesn't add a lot of bulk to your Tab S6, you should get the MoKo Clear Grip.
 It's transparent, allowing you to clearly see the backside of the tablet.
 There is a cut out for the S Pen, and it will protect your tablet from scratches and drops.
 We encourage you to purchase a sleeve or carrying bag if you choose this option.

-Sleek protection: MoKo Rugged Cover
+MoKo Rugged Cover

 This slim case provides plenty of protection for your tablet while holding the S Pen a little more firmly than many other cases out there.
 It comes with its own built-in screen protector, which helps prevent scratches from damaging your display and doesn't mess with the touch sensitivity.